yogesh-studypad/cocos-docs/manual/studio/widget/general_property/en.md

 ### Transparency

-Sets the opacity of the background color，ranging from 0-255, 0 for transparent, 255 for the opaque option.
+Sets the opacity of the background color, ranging from 0-255, 0 for transparent, 255 for the opaque option.

 ### Color blend